Best 2 year fixed rate bonds in the UK 2021

 - Is your money safe in a 2 year fixed rate bond?

-- What happens at the end of the two years?
+- What happens at the end of the 2 years?

 - Pros and cons of 2 year fixed rate bonds